yoyoyun/LeetCode/Array.md

 - Time complexity : O(n).
 We iterate over the given numsnums array of length n once only.
 - Space complexity : O(1).
 Constant extra space is used.

+**My mistake**

+The point is the **max sum**, not where we obtain the max sum.
+So there is no need to care about where the k length subarrays of the max sum is.